Mikerniker/100_Days_of_Python/Day93/README.md

 ## Reflection
 **Approach, Challenges, Learnings, and Future Improvements:**
 I began by using BeautifulSoup to scrape the website for chocolates produced in my country.
 Afterward, instead of manually building a CSV file, I reviewed using APIs with Sheety to automate the process and send the data via an API POST request.
+One of the main challenges was identifying the correct HTML elements to scrape with BeautifulSoup.
+I also faced some minor issues, like typos, that slowed down progress.
+Additionally, managing and organizing the scraped data efficiently required reviewing my use of the pandas library.
+Once I got the hang of Sheety's API and made successful POST requests, adding the data became straightforward.

 ## References
 - [Table](https://stackoverflow.com/questions/2010481/how-do-you-get-all-the-rows-from-a-particular-table-using-beautifulsoup)